 ASX Clear (Futures)' default arrangements take into account, as far as possible, the implementation of any resolution regime that governs the CCP's participants.
-ASX has undertaken analysis on the impact of resolution proceedings for authorised deposit-taking institutions (ADIs) on a CCP's default management processes.
-While acknowledging that ADI resolution authorities may have broad powers to intervene in the arrangements of an insolvent ADI participant, the analysis suggests that, in general, resolution proceedings should not impede a CCP's default management processes.
+ASX has undertaken analysis on the impact of resolution proceedings for ADIs and banks in several other jurisdictions on a CCP's default management processes.
+While acknowledging that bank resolution authorities may have broad powers to intervene in the arrangements of an insolvent bank participant, the analysis suggests that, in general, resolution proceedings should not impede a CCP's default management processes.
 ASX will be conducting further analysis on the interaction between ADI and FMI resolution once the proposed framework for FMI resolution has been finalised.